Workforce planning and support

 Organisations should direct workers to NHS Inform or, if they can’t get online, call 0800 028 2816, to arrange to get tested.

-Until they have been tested and told if it is safe to leave home, organisations should make sure that staff do not have to, or feel that they have to, come in to work.
+Organisations should make sure that staff do not have to, or feel that they have to, come in to work if they are self-isolating.
 Workers can request an isolation note through NHS Inform.

 Test and Protect – contact tracing app